 Cardozo Journal of Equal Rights & Social Justice

-civil aid, data outcomes
+civil aid, data outcomes, big data

 In virtually all sectors of society, people are using data to improve what they do.
 Everyone, it seems, is interested in data, and is searching for best strategies to draw on its power.
 The stakes are high in the civil legal aid community, where strengthened advocacy can enable people to preserve their homes, their relationships with their children, their life savings, their physical and emotional well-being, and even their freedom.

 Yet, in the civil legal aid community, awareness of the power of data is just beginning to take root.
 Traditionally, civil legal aid has been thinly funded, with little infrastructure or capacity for tracking data, and little consensus in the field as to what data should be tracked.
 Insofar as data is tracked, the focus in legal aid has traditionally been on “outputs:” the kinds of details that include the number of cases handled or the nature of lawyering tasks performed.
 Only in recent years, have leaders in the community begun to urge focusing increased attention on “outcomes,” the results obtained by clients, and the larger impacts those results may have in our society.

 The value of outcomes data lies in its potential to enable legal aid programs to understand the impacts achieved through their work, to improve the quality of their work, and to help explain the value of their work to the public.
 Better data on outcomes, collected carefully and deliberately, is essential to accomplishing the goals of advocates, organizations, and clients, and to determining whether those goals are in fact being achieved.
 Intentional pursuit of outcomes data also prompts a valuable consideration of the views of clients and of those who work with them in the social services sector about what defines success for clients.